9 Heart-Centered Ways to Turn Your Art Website Into an Attraction Magnet for Buyers and Readers

 Want more subscribers?

-For example, I subscribed pronto to artist Jen Jovan’s blog because her sign-up box says: “Get your regular dose of malarkey.”
-(I’m still laughing as I type that.)
+I hardly subscribe to any blogs or newsletters, but I subscribed pronto to artist Jen Jovan’s blog because her sign-up box says: “Get your regular dose of malarkey.”
+(I’m still smiling as I type that.)

 Extra Credit: If you’re high-tech, you may want to purchase a more fancy-dancy sign up box system like the one I have now at the bottom of all my posts.